JaqiKal/ScrollStack/README.md

 - Developing a responsive and accessible front-end design that adheres to UX principles and accessibility guidelines.
 - Implementing CRUD functionality for book management.
 - Ensuring secure user authentication and authorization.
 - Offering searching and filtering capabilities to enhance user interaction.
 - Providing a user-friendly profile management interface.

+***Note***: Filtering and profile mgmt are excluded from final scope.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*